Our Legal Attache in Dakar, Senegal

 Because of its location, Dakar serves as “headquarters” for many countries and organizations with regional responsibilities.
 So our Dakar office has also established strong relationships with partners from France, Spain, Portugal, Italy, Canada, and the United Kingdom.

 Illegal drug trafficking is a related focus.
 What does narcotics trafficking have to do with terrorism?
 According to Relford, several of the countries his office covers are transshipment points for masses of cocaine manufactured in South America and destined for Europe.
-“This movement,” says Relford, ”has threatened regional stability, provided a haven for money launderers, and given terrorist and organized crime organizations the opportunity to profit by assisting in the trafficking of narcotics.”
+“This movement,” says Relford, ”has threatened regional stability, provide havoc on a country like the U.S. from anywhere in the world.

 - Takes part in the Regional Multi-Agency Counter Narcotics Initiative, focusing on Colombian drug trafficking organizations in Western Africa;